 - What do we not know?

-- Whether The Testaments will have the same impact as The Handmaid’s Tale.
-So far, the book has received generally positive reviews, but many critics admit that it does not live up to the first book.
-There is a consensus that it is faster-paced and more hopeful than the first book.
+- Whether The Testaments will have the same wider, social impact as The Handmaid’s Tale.
+Most people think that The Testaments is faster-paced and more hopeful than the first book.

 - Hatred towards women.

 - An imagined future society where there is a lot of injustice.

 - If you live under despotic rule, you may fear your government and have little or no rights.

 - A state that claims to rule in the name of God.